tdex-network/dev-portal/docs/provider/daemon/getting_started/run_prod.md

 $ tdex config init --macaroons_path ./admin.macaroon --tls_cert_path ./cert.pem --rpc_address provider.mydomain.network:9000
 ```

 That's it!
-About time for you to [initialize your daemon with a seed and password](../deposit_funds.md#initialize-and-unlock-the-wallet) and [deposit funds](../deposit_funds.md#deposit-funds) and open some markets.
+About time for you to [initialize your daemon with a seed and password](../init_daemon.md).